kushthedude/hello-world-nodejs/README.md

 # hello-world-nodejs
-Hello world application for nodes
+Hello world application for node.js

+Useful for debugging cloud workloads or local-vms